Gastrointestinal tract: Diseases

 Diverticular disease is a condition that is very common in older people in industrialized countries.
 It usually affects the large intestine but has been known to affect the small intestine as well.
 Diverticulosis occurs when pouches form on the intestinal wall.
 Once the pouches become inflamed it is known as diverticulitis.

 Inflammatory bowel disease is an inflammatory condition affecting the bowel walls, and includes the subtypes Crohn's disease and ulcerative colitis.
 While Crohn's can affect the entire gastrointestinal tract, ulcerative colitis is limited to the large intestine.
 Crohn's disease is widely regarded as an autoimmune disease.
 Although ulcerative colitis is often treated as though it were an autoimmune disease, there is no consensus that it actually is such.

 Functional gastrointestinal disorders the most common of which is irritable bowel syndrome.
 Functional constipation and chronic functional abdominal pain are other functional disorders of the intestine that have physiological causes but do not have identifiable structural, chemical, or infectious pathologies.

 Symptoms

-Several symptoms are used to indicate problems with the gastrointestinal tract:
+Several symptoms can indicate problems with the gastrointestinal tract, including: